-“We have an obligation, as Virginians, as legislators, historians, and educators, to bring relevancy to the lives of those who sacrificed blood, sweat, and tears building the landscape of Virginia.”Delegate Delores McQuinn, Task Force Founding Chair
+“We have an obligation, as Virginians, as legislators, historians, and educators, to bring relevancy to the lives of those who sacrificed blood, sweat, and tears building the landscape of Virginia.”Delegate Delores McQuinn, Founding Chair

-The Virginia African American Cultural Resources (VAACR) Task Force champions inclusive learning, community development, and economic opportunities that sustain Black cultural heritage sites and places.
+The Virginia African American Cultural Resources (VAACR) Task Force champions inclusive learning, community development, and economic opportunities that help sustain Black cultural heritage sites and places.

-Introduced by Delegate Delores McQuinn of Richmond, our founding legislation calls for a bipartisan, statewide task force to help identify, promote and conserve Virginia’s Black cultural resources, especially places connected to Virginians born into slavery.
+Introduced by Delegate Delores McQuinn of Richmond, our founding legislation calls for a bipartisan statewide task force to help identify, promote, and conserve Virginia’s Black cultural resources, especially places connected to Virginians born into slavery.

 Members & Advisors

-The Task Force includes nonlegislative citizens appointed by Virginia’s governor, as well as legislators, state agency leaders, and advisors.
+The VAACR Task Force includes nonlegislative citizens appointed by Virginia’s governor, as well as legislators, state agency leaders, and advisors.
 Meet the current members.

 “I believe we can get to the point where we can tell the entire story – the authentic truth.
-If we do that, generations to come will be more accepting of one another and willing to embrace the contributions of all.”Delegate Delores McQuinn, Task Force Founding Chair
+If we do that, generations to come will be more accepting of one another and willing to embrace the contributions of all.”Delegate Delores McQuinn, Founding Chair